Financial Mediation

 Financial mediation typically involves both parties completing a financial disclosure, so the mediator and both sides have a clear picture of all assets, income, and liabilities.
 This is similar to the Form E process used in court, but less formal.

-The mediator helps you explore options and consider what a fair outcome might look like.
+Your mediator helps you explore options and consider what a fair outcome might look like.
 They do not give financial advice, but they can help you understand the issues and encourage you to seek independent legal advice where needed.

 MIAM for Form A

 If you need to apply to the court for a financial order after divorce, you must submit a Form A. Since April 2024, a MIAM for Form A is required before you can submit your application.
 Your mediator will sign the relevant section after your MIAM.
+If the other party refuses to engage, your mediator will confirm this on the form so you can proceed with your court application.

 Related Guides